aelise17264/aelise17264/README.md

 # Welcome to my Github 🦸‍♀️

-## My name is Anna Brander, I'm a mid level software developer who enjoys creating scalable, dynamic products that customers and users love.
+## My name is Anna Brander, I'm a software developer who enjoys creating scalable, dynamic products that customers and users love.

 🎓I am a graduate of <a href="https://www.credly.com/badges/1048c03a-af89-41da-a010-f5a5a8cceda7/linked_in"> Lambda School </a>